Interpretable Battery Cycle Life Range Prediction Using Early Degradation Data at Cell Level: Introduction

 \section{Introduction}

-\IEEEPARstart{L}{ITHIUM-ION} (Li-ion) batteries have become the main source of energy storage in electric vehicles (EVs), spurred by governmental policies and subsidies with the aim of enhancing energy sustainability and carbon emission reduction \cite{hannan2017review} \cite{zubi2018lithium}.
+\IEEEPARstart{L}{ITHIUM-ION} (Li-ion) batteries have become the main choice of energy storage in electric vehicles (EVs), with a rapidly growing market that is spurred by governmental policies and subsidies with the aim of enhancing energy sustainability and carbon emission reduction \cite{hannan2017review} \cite{zubi2018lithium}.
 However, Li-ion batteries degrade with time due to both calendar aging and cyclic aging, which leads to a deterioration of their performance \cite{vetter2005ageing}.
 Understanding these aging processes, and providing a reliable cycle life prediction of Li-ion batteries based on early degradation data would enable many new possibilities throughout the battery life.
-Five examples are given here.
-Firstly, the total driven distance of an EV can be translated into a number of equivalent full cycles \cite{zubi2018lithium}.
-Reliable cycle life prediction of Li-ion batteries using early degradation data would facilitate automotive companies to adjust their warranty policy quickly for new batches of Li-ion batteries from suppliers, while greatly reducing time and cost of long aging experiments.
-Warranty and pricing based on prediction of cycle life in the battery second life application as energy storage strongly affect how this market will evolve in the future, and reducing the uncertainty associated with cycle life prediction will reduce the cost of battery deployments \cite{martinez2018battery}.
-Secondly, accurate and reliable cycle life prediction with high accuracy also facilitates predictive maintenance by reducing the sudden failure rate and the maintenance costs of battery-based applications \cite{severson2019data}.
-Thirdly, prediction of cycle life with high accuracy using early degradation data can reduce the need of full aging characterization test for a large set of cells \cite{attia2020closed}.
+We give five examples of such possibilities here.
+Firstly, the total driven distance of an EV battery can be translated into a number of equivalent full cycles \cite{zubi2018lithium}.
+Reliable cycle life prediction of Li-ion batteries using early degradation data would facilitate automotive companies to quickly adjust their warranty policy for new batches of Li-ion batteries from suppliers, while greatly reducing time and cost of long aging experiments.
+Secondly, warranty and pricing based on prediction of cycle life in a battery second life application as energy storage strongly affect how the second life battery market will evolve in the future, and reducing the uncertainty associated with cycle life prediction will reduce the cost of battery deployment \cite{martinez2018battery}.
+Thirdly, accurate and reliable cycle life prediction with high accuracy also facilitates predictive maintenance by reducing the sudden failure rate and the maintenance costs of battery-based applications \cite{severson2019data}.
 Fourthly, an early-prediction model can also be combined with a design parameter optimization algorithm to identify high-cycle-life charging protocols \cite{attia2020closed}.
-Lastly, accurate prediction of the battery life with early degradation data is of crucial importance for improving the battery manufacturing processes \cite{fermin2020identification}.
+Lastly, accurate prediction of the battery life with early degradation data is of crucial importance for improving the battery development and manufacturing processes \cite{fermin2020identification}.